ruuda/blog/posts/adding-unpack-to-rcl.md

 ## Why unpack?

-Unpack does not add new technical capabilities to RCL.
+Unpack does not make RCL more expressive.
 What unpack can do, was already possible with comprehensions.
 This list unpack and comprehension are equivalent: